OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

 ```

-Where `<intstring>` is a string whose value is the string representation of an integer value in base-10, and:
+Where `<intstring>` is a string whose value is the string representation of an integer value in base-10
+(see [Numeric strings](#75-numeric-strings) for how such a value is rendered), and:

 1. *name* — The name by which the parameter is referenced.
 See: [&lt;Identifier&gt;](#71-identifier).
 2. *description* — A description to apply to the parameter.
 It has no functional purpose, but may appear in UI elements.